 Schier said, “This work only became possible through recent technologies that let us analyze gene expression in thousands of individual cells.
 Now the scale is much larger so that we can reconstruct the trajectory of almost all cells and all genes during embryogenesis.
 It is almost like going from seeing a few stars to seeing the entire universe.”

-The examination groups additionally showed how this information can be mined to answer long-standing essential inquiries in science.
+The examination groups additionally showed how this information could be mined to answer long-standing essential scientific inquiries.

 The reason these differences were not spotted before, the researchers hypothesize, is that computational analyses “pay attention” to data in a way fundamentally different from how humans do.